netcamo/assignment-3-1011331/reports/Assignment-1-Report.md

 3. *Explain a configuration of a cluster of nodes for mysimbdp-coredms so that you prevent a single-point-of-failure problem for mysimbdp-coredms for your tenants*

     I have used replication factor of 3  while configuring Cassandra nodes so even if 2 nodes would fail for some reason, we would still have at least 1 replica in another node since replicas are stored in different nodes thus database would work as it should without any interruption.
+In Cassandra there is no main node and all nodes work in peer-to-peer way so no node failure would cause any problem for us while at least 1 node is working.